 Fabula Press Short Story Competition Rules

 Every year, we run two short story competitions – Aestas in summer and Nivalis in winter.
-Aestas runs from 01 July to 30 September annually, and is currently closed for submissions.
-From 01 January 2016, we are accepting submissions for the Nivalis short story competition, and the submission window will remain open till 31 March 2016.
+Nivalis runs from 01 Jan to 31 March annually, and is currently closed for submissions.
+From 01 July 2016, we are accepting submissions for the Aestas short story competition, and the submission window will remain open till 30 September 2016.

 The contests are not theme bound.
 There is no restriction on genre either, and we are happy to read historical fiction, mystery/suspense, and horror.
 However, for consistency of presentation we cannot accept children’s stories, fantasy, young adult or chick lit; likewise hardcore science fiction is not something we are looking for, but are open to science based/alternative history based literary works.
 In case of doubt, it is best to query the editorial team before submitting.

-For the Nivalis 2016 detailed guidelines and rules, please refer below:
+For the Aestas 2016 detailed guidelines and rules, please refer below:

 Sponsor: The Contest is sponsored by Fabula Press (“the website”), and the Quill & Ink webzine (collectively known as “Sponsors” hereafter).